How to round corners in Photoshop tutorial

 Drawing the initial shape.

-In the Layers panel, the shape appears on its own shape layer above the image.
+In the Layers panel, the shape appears on a new shape layer directly above your image.

 The new shape layer in the Layers panel.